 Gather the seeds once they ripen and dry in late summer or autumn.

 If you leave the seeds in place, they will scatter and germinate around the garden – these young fennel seedlings can be carefully dug up and moved to wherever you want them to grow, but do your best not to disturb the roots (see Transplanting, above).

 Tranplanting self-sown fennel seedlings or seed saving and sowing are better propagation methods than trying to dig up and divide established clumps.

 Harvest sprigs of young leaves as required from spring to autumn.
 The more leaves you harvest, the more will be produced.

 The flowers can be added to salads, and the seeds can be used fresh over the summer months or dried for later use.

-To dry the seeds, cut whole seedheads in late summer when they ripen.
+To dry the seeds – for use in cookery or for sowing – cut whole seedheads in late summer when they ripen.
 Place in a paper bag until the seeds dry out and fall.
 Then store the seeds in an air-tight container.